Integrated Client Care Project (ICCP)

 Currently, the ICCP is evaluating the impact of community-based funding, costing and integrated delivery approaches for two client groups:

 - clients requiring wound care

-The goal of the assessment is to examine the client and system impacts of integrating care and the policies required to support the transition to an integrated client care model.
+The goal of the evaluation is to examine the client and system impacts of integrating care and the policies required to support the transition to an integrated client care model.

-ICES will support the impact assessment by ensuring that appropriate external evaluators are selected and that impact assessment designs are of high quality and have scientific merit.
-ICES will also contract-manage the external evaluators, who will measure impacts and effectiveness in real time across the project’s field trials.
+ICES supported the impact assessment by ensuring that appropriate external evaluators were selected and that impact assessment designs were of high quality and had scientific merit.
+ICES also contract-managed the external evaluators, who measured impacts and effectiveness in real time across the project’s field trials.